Standard Registration Plates

 Registration fees include the cost of a standard registration plate for first time issuance.
 Additional fees apply for specialty registration plates.
 Refer to Form MV-70S

 (PDF), “Bureau of Motor Vehicle Schedule of Fees,” for additional fee information.

 First, the law allows PennDOT to replace a registration plate upon request of a vehicle owner when an authorized representative of PennDOT or law enforcement determines that a registration plate is illegible.
 Vehicle safety inspection mechanics are authorized representatives of PennDOT for purposes of determining if a registration plate is legible.

-To apply for a free standard registration plate, the vehicle owner should visit any official Pennsylvania inspection station for verification that their registration plate is illegible and receive Form MV-46, “Application to Replace Registration Plate,” obtained from PennDOT's Driver and Vehicle Services website and taking it to either a law enforcement official or a certified inspection station to verify the need for a replacement registration plate on Form MV-44 (PDF), “Application for Duplicate Registration Card, Replacement Registration Plate or Weight Class Sticker,” obtained from PennDOT’s Driver and Vehicle Services forms and publications.
-The vehicle owner is then responsible for signing and returning the completed Form MV-46 or Form MV-44 (PDF) to PennDOT in order to receive a replacement registration plate free of charge.
+To apply for a free replacement of your current registration plate, the vehicle owner should print Form MV-46, “Application to Replace Registration Plate,” obtained from PennDOT's Driver and Vehicle Services website and taking it to either a law enforcement official or a certified inspection station to verify the need for a replacement due to illegibility.
+The vehicle owner is then responsible for signing and returning the completed Form MV-46 (PDF) to PennDOT in order to receive a replacement registration plate free of charge.

 For more information about this program, please reference the Registration Plate Re-Issuance Fact Sheet (Illegible Registration Plate Replacement) FAQ.

 Returning a Registration Plate